davr/xoneK2-rbox/README.md

-# ddj4deck
-python script to control 4 rekordbox decks from a ddj400 controller

 # xone.py
 python script to do some midi translations on a XONE K2 controller to make rekordbox understand it better (workaround for RB's limited midi mapping features).